 The beauty of a Litecrete home is that it requires far less work on the part of the homeowner to keep it looking like new.
 There are a range of finishing options to consider.
 All of these options translate into a Litecrete home costing a lot less to maintain over the long term.

-Natural Concrete Finish
+Natural (Clear) Concrete External Finish

 A clear concrete surface can be used externally.
 The pumice aggregate includes volcanic minerals which can sometimes result in slight colour variation and heavier surface figuring to the surface compared to standard concrete; durability is unaffected.
 However these add to the characteristics of Litecrete.
 We recommend the application of a vapour-permeable matt finish clear sealer to the natural concrete surface to prevent airborne grime building up on the surface and to allow easy cleaning by hosing down at least once a year.
 If a more consistent, blemish-free surface is required, then a vapour-permeable masonry paint or concrete stain should be considered.
 We also strongly recommend that architects and their clients visit the Wilco factory and check out typical Litecrete panel surface options prior to manufacture.

-Refer to Page 20/21 in the Litecrete Architectural Catalogue.
+Refer to Page 19 in the Litecrete Architectural Catalogue.

 Paint/Plaster/Stain